Airline Passengers Bleed From Ears and Nose After Crew Forgets to Pressurize Cabin

 If you’re already nervous about flying, you may want to skip this story.
 Passengers on Jet Airways Flight 697 from Mumbai to Jaipur, India, recently had a terrifying experience after the flight crew forgot to pressurize the cabin.
 Dozens of passengers on the flight yesterday started bleeding from their ears and nose in a complete panic as they were gasping for air.

 It’s not something that we often think about when we’re flying, but it’s precisely what makes modern air travel possible.
 The cabins on airplanes need to be pressurized so that they can fly so high.
-In the days before pressurized cabins, airplanes would relatively close to the ground.
+In the days before pressurized cabins, airplanes would fly relatively close to the ground.
 But if you take an airplane to 30,000 feet without pressurizing the cabin, really bad things start to happen—like not being able to breathe, and bleeding from the ears and nose.

 As the New York Times reports, that’s exactly the horror that erupted shortly after take-off yesterday as the Jet Airways flight ascended to a cruising altitude.
 Passengers started to panic when they couldn’t breathe, and “dozens” of the 166 on board started bleeding from orifices in their heads.